W9KSB/W9KSB-Antenna-Rotator/README.md

 Please note:

 - This project is provided **without formal support**
-- Issues may not receive immediate responses
+- Issues may not receive immediate responses (or any response)
-- Feature requests may not be implemented
+- Feature requests may or may not be implemented
 - Changes may be driven by my own use cases and availability

 That said, respectful discussion, improvements, and pull requests are always welcome.